InAnYan/jabref/docs/code-howtos/ai.md

 I would like a forth layer: to distrinct database and entry, but it is what it is.

+try to group repositories for one type of data.
+No: entry and group chat history repostiory, yes: single chat history repository.

 explain how messages are stored (v1 and v2).